-ARG!
-Cartoon Animation Studio was founded in Colorado Springs by Artie Romero.
+The ARG!
+Cartoon Animation studio was founded by Artie Romero.
 Artie has worked in comic books and animation since the 1970s, and has screen credits on four movies, six TV series and one PBS TV movie.
-Before entering the animation industry as an animator, producer and director, Artie was a comic book artist, editor and publisher for many years.
+Before entering the animation industry in 1981 as a director, Artie worked as a comic book artist, editor and publisher for over a decade.

-The first child of Wilma and Artie Thomas, he was born in Springfield, Missouri, and named Artie Edward Thomas, Jr. in 1951.
-His parents' tumultuous marriage produced three more sons before ending in divorce in 1962.
-Wilma then married Jose Santiago Romero, who adopted the four boys, changing their names to Romero.
+The first child of Wilma and Artie Thomas, he was born in 1951 in Springfield, Missouri, and named Artie Edward Thomas, Jr. His parents' tumultuous marriage produced three more sons before ending in divorce in 1962.
+Wilma then married Sgt.
+Jose Santiago Romero (1934-2018), who adopted the four boys, changing their name to Romero.

 Artie showed artistic talent as a child, and during his high school years he decided to pursue a career as an artist.
-Artie's work was published in his school's literary magazine, and he became fascinated with the technical aspects of printing and publishing.
-In 1968 he joined the staff of Carl Gafford's New Milford, Connecticut based fanzine Minotaur as co-editor.
-At his high school in Colorado Springs, Artie recruited other student artists and writers to create their own small magazine, and in January, 1969, the first issue of Platinum Toad appeared.
-Printed on the school's duplicator, it included poems by co-editor Tom Haber, a cover and other artwork by Artie, comics by George Laws and Robert Crumb (an unauthorized reprint of "Keep On Truckin'"), a short story by Martha Ann Kennedy, and assorted artwork by Darrel Anderson and George Laws.
+Artie's work was published in his high school's literary magazine, and he became fascinated with the technical aspects of printing and publishing.
+In 1968 he joined the staff of Carl Gafford's New Milford, Connecticut based fanzine Minotaur as a co-editor.
+In 1969, at his high school in Colorado Springs, Artie recruited other student artists and writers to create their own small magazine, and in January, 1969, the first issue of Platinum Toad appeared.
+Printed on the school's duplicator, it included poems by co-editor Tom Haber, a cover and other artwork by Artie, comics by George Laws, a short story by Martha Ann Kennedy, and assorted artwork by Darrel Anderson and George Laws.